eggry/misalignment/README.md

 Simply run the command `./run.sh E4`.

 __[Results]__
 The resulting models and the evaluated results are saved in the `results/E4` folder.
-The evaluated ASR and ACC are also output to the console, generally aligning with the claim in Section V.D that the ASR is 83.3\% and the ACC is 67.4\%.
+The evaluated ASR and ACC are also output to the console, generally aligning with the claim in Section VII.D that the ASR is 83.3% and the ACC is 67.4%.
 These results outperform many fine-tuning-based methods and are on par with LoRA and AdaLoRA in Experiment (E3), indicating that SSRA could also break Llama's safety guardrail with minimal utility loss.
 ### Experiment (E5)
 __[2 human-minutes, 5 GPU-minutes]__
 Realign the safety of the misaligned model using our SSRD methods, then evaluate the safety and utility of the resulting models.